High-energy $\eta^{(\prime)}\pi$ photoproduction and the nature of exotic waves: Results

 Before presenting numerical predictions for cross sections and asymmetries, it is instructive to comment on the overall impact of Reggeization.
 The non-Reggeized double-vector exchange model of~\cref{sec:model}, where $\rho$ and $\omega$ are treated as fixed-spin exchanges, leads to cross sections that are unrealistically large and inconsistent with existing photoproduction data.
 This is expected, since the pointlike exchange picture neglects the high-energy analytic constraints enforced by Regge theory.
 In particular, the vector-exchange amplitudes grow approximately linearly with $s_{1,2}$, violating subchannel unitarity.

 This is fixed by embedding the $\rho$ and $\omega$ exchanges in their full Regge trajectories according to~\cref{sec:reggeization}, which dramatically reduces the magnitude of the amplitude.
 The large number of crossed-channel partial waves interferes constructively for small transferred momenta and destructively at large angles, resulting in the well-known forward and backward peaks characteristic of high-energy reactions.
 Across the relevant kinematic range, the Reggeized amplitudes are suppressed by more than one order of magnitude, bringing the resulting cross section into a reasonable scale for $\eta^{(\prime)}\pi$ photoproduction.
 The suppression is primarily driven by the $t_{1,2}$-dependence of the Regge trajectories $\alpha_{1,2}(t_{1,2})$ in the Regge factor in~\cref{eq:ReggeFactor}, which become increasingly negative for $t_{pp}<0$.
 We note that, while the dimensional scale parameter $s_0\sim1\gevsq$ cannot be predicted and effectively serves as a free parameter (see, \eg, Ref.~\cite{JointPhysicsAnalysisCenter:2024kck}), here we adopt its standard phenomenological value rather than fitting it.
+To estimate the model dependence associated with this choice, we vary $s_0$ within a narrow interval around its nominal value.
+This variation effectively captures uncertainties related to slopes of the Regge trajectory and the contribution from subdominant exchanges, while the vertex couplings of the double-vector model are well constrained and their uncertainties have negligible impact on the observables considered here.

 In the following, we focus on the Reggeized model.
 To compare with experimental measurements from CLAS~\cite{CLAS:2020rdz}, the differential cross section in~\cref{eq:diffcrosssec} must be integrated over the GJ angles: